 The Center for Jewish History in New York City offers 10-month fellowships to PhD candidates supporting original research using the collections at the Center.
 Preference is given to those candidates who draw on the library and archival resources of more than one partner.
 It is required that each fellow spend a minimum of 3 days per week in residence in the Lillian Goldman Reading Room using the archival and library resources.
 Full fellowships carry a stipend of up to $17,500 for one academic year.
 It is expected that applicants will have completed all requirements for the doctoral degree except for the dissertation.

-Jeremiah is for 22-32 year old Jews who live in a Jeremiah region (Los Angeles, San Francisco Bay Area, and Washington, DC).
-The Jeremiah Fellowship gives Jews who are committed to economic and social justice the opportunity to explore how Jewish values, culture and community support and further their goals.
-Throughout the program, this lasts 9 months, Fellows meet together regularly for skill building sessions, Jewish study and reflection, and mutual support.
-Participants do not pay for their Fellowship, which includes nine months of trainings, guest speakers, and materials; as well as accommodations and meals.
+Jeremiah is for 22-32-year-old Jews who live in a Jeremiah region (Los Angeles, San Francisco Bay Area, and Washington, DC).
+The Jeremiah Fellowship gives Jews who are committed to economic and social justice the opportunity to explore how Jewish values, culture, and community support and further their goals.
+Throughout the program, which lasts 9 months, Fellows meet together regularly for skill-building sessions, Jewish study and reflection, and mutual support.
+Participants do not pay for their Fellowship, which includes nine months of training, guest speakers, and materials; as well as accommodations and meals.

 Every year, Avodah recruits young adults ages 21-26 from across the United States to spend a year in our Jewish Service Corps working at leading nonprofits in Chicago, New Orleans, New York, and Washington, DC.
 Our Corps Members live together and learn together in a supportive, pluralistic community at the crossroads of social activism and Jewish life.
 The placement organization will pay you a monthly stipend, a portion of which is paid to Avodah to cover basic housing costs like rent and utilities.